Planning a Polyamorous Wedding?

 Polyamory marriages are not only possible but amazing!

-It’s 2021, y’all.
+It’s 2022, y’all.
 Planning a polyamorous wedding shouldn’t be such a chore.
 Yet, somehow, society still views everything as binary.
-As a trans wedding photographer, I pride myself in exploring ways to give society the middle finger.
+As a trans wedding photographer, I pride myself on exploring ways to give society the middle finger.
 I’ve been extremely non-judgemental.
 Maybe because I was bullied as a kid, always the outsider.
 When I was in kindergarten, my “boyfriend” Nick wanted to date a girl named Lauren.
 When he told me he needed to break up with me to date her, I said, “why can’t you date us both?”
 Ah, sweet innocence.
 In 2017, this memory finally resonated with me and I realized that maybe polyamory relationships could be a good fit for me.
 After all, monogamy certainly hadn’t been working for me (here’s looking at you, ex-husbands)!
 In March 2017, I joined the Austin poly community, and boy, it changed me.
 Entirely.
 I’m a completely different person because of polyamory.
 Somehow, when you step outside the bounds of societal expectation, you can do it with other things too.
 Bye heteronormativity!
 Bye cisgender!
 Bye horrific communication skills!
 It was/has been an incredible experience.

 While I’m not actively polyamorous (my career(s) are my other relationships), I believe it’s my natural orientation.
 My Creatrix brand set its sights on being one of the best polyamorous wedding photographers.
 Of course, this still isn’t quite common.
 A LOT of monogamous photographers will really struggle with the dynamics and posing of a polyamorous relationship.
 For me, everyone is treated as equally as possible, even if that isn’t the inherent relationship dynamic.
 It isn’t my job to discern the exact dynamics, because it isn’t my business.
-It’s my job to make sure that everyone feels like they received what they needed out of the experience and making sure I understand the structure of the relationships.
+It’s my job to make sure that everyone feels like they received what they needed out of the experience and make sure I understand the structure of the relationships.
 Is it a V, where two people date one person but not one another?
 You need to know these things!

 Now, let’s chat about planning a polyamorous wedding.
 Looking for affordable Austin wedding venues?
 Check out the list I made!